 Our Board is composed of independent directors, except for our Chairman, Mr. Arnold, and Mr. Fearon.
-Of our 10 non-employee directors, five are currently serving or have served as a chief executive officer of a publicly traded company.
+Of our 10 non-employee directors, six are currently serving or have served as a chief executive officer and/or chair of a publicly traded company.
 The Audit, Compensation and Organization, Finance, and Governance Committees are chaired by independent directors.
 Our Chairman has benefited from the extensive leadership experience represented on our Board of Directors.

-The Board evaluates the leadership structure annually, and it will continue to do so as circumstances change, including when a new Chief Executive Officer is elected.
-In its February 2019 annual evaluation, the Board concluded that the current leadership structure - under which the Chief Executive Officer of Eaton Corporation serves as Chairman of the Board of the Company, our Board committees are chaired by independent directors, and a Lead Director assumes specific responsibilities on behalf of the independent directors - remains the optimal board leadership structure for our Company and our shareholders at the present time.
+The Board evaluates the leadership structure annually, and it will continue to do so as circumstances change.
+In its February 2020 annual evaluation, the Board concluded that the current leadership structure - under which the Chief Executive Officer of Eaton Corporation serves as Chairman of the Board of the Company, our Board committees are chaired by independent directors, and a Lead Director assumes specific responsibilities on behalf of the independent directors - remains the optimal board leadership structure for our Company and our shareholders at the present time.